ST1414/ST1414/README.md

 After spending more than a **decade** in **technology consulting** where my role spanned everything from junior software developer, to system deployment lead, to program manager ...
 I decided to pivot back to **software engineering** which is where I found the most **fulfilling** work.

 ## Fun Facts
-- I spent 15+ years in consulting and 10 of years working on the digital transformation of the built environment
+- Spent 15+ years in consulting and 10 of years working on the digital transformation of the built environment
 - Two of my first three roles in consulting were as a developer (Java, SAP ABAP)
 - I recently spent 6 months in a full stack software engineering bootcamp learning JavaScript, React.js, Node.js, Express.js and more
 - When I'm not coding, I'm a hustling father of 3

 ## Featured Projects
-**Water My Plants**
+**Task Reminder Websit (Water My Plants)**
 - Back-End Web Developer (solo build)
 - *Node.js | Express.js | Knex.js | PostgreSQL | Heroku*
 - Built server, end-points, middleware, and database queries using Node.js, Express.js, and knex.js